msr-peng/openni2_tracker/README.md

 8. Set up NiTE2:

     Right now, NiTE requires that any executables point to a training sample directory at `.../NiTE-Linux-x64-2.2/Samples/Bin/NiTE2`.
 If you run the NiTE sample code, this works fine because those examples are in that same directory.
 However, to be able to roslaunch or rosrun openni2_tracker from any current directory, I have created a workaround script `setup_nite.bash`.
 This script creates a symbolic link of the NiTE2 directory in your .ros directory (the default working directory for roslaunch / rosrun).
 You will need to modify this file so that it points to YOUR NiTE2 and .ros locations.
+    By default, you need do this:
+    ```bash
+    cd ~/catkin_ws/src/openni2_tracker
+    ./setup_nite.bash
+    ```
     I would be pleased if anyone has a better solution to this.

 9. Run openni2_tracker: